Bilal2453/coro-docs/docs/coro-http.md

 ---

 ### TCP Connection
-A table that represents a wrapped TCP connection (wrapped using coro-channel), it contains many useful things when you want to directly work with the connection and the socket.
-Usually you only should touch this directly when you do know what you are dealing with.
+A table that represents a wrapped TCP connection (wrapped using coro-channel).
+It contains many useful fields when you're working directly with the the socket.
+Usually you only should touch this *directly* when you do know what you are dealing with.

 #### Available Fields